 All Balancing Mechanism and Imbalance Settlement calculations will be performed by the SAA who will then issue information to the FAA detailing the amounts payable to or by Trading Parties with respect to each Settlement Period.

-For accepted Secondary BM Unit balancing services actions , the SVAA will receive MSID Pair Delivered Volume Data and will calculate the appropriate corrections to the imbalance position of each Supplier whose (Primary) BM Unit(s) contain MSID(s) that have been used to provide balancing services actions and send these, along with Secondary BM Unit Delivered Volumes to the SAA for use in Settlement.
+For accepted Secondary BM Unit balancing services actions and for non BM Unit Applicable Balancing Services actions provided to the NETSO outside of the BM, the SVAA will receive MSID Pair Delivered Volume Data and will calculate the appropriate corrections to the imbalance position of each Supplier whose (Primary) BM Unit(s) contain MSID(s) that have been used to provide balancing services actions and send these, along with Secondary BM Unit Delivered Volumes and Supplier BM Unit Non BM Unit ABSVD to the SAA for use in Settlement.

 Suppliers who operate within Supplier Volume Allocation appoint agents to carry out certain functions required by the Code.
 These agents include Meter Operator Agents, Data Collectors (half hourly and non half hourly) and Data Aggregators (half hourly and non half hourly).
 Suppliers register their Agents with the relevant Supplier Meter Registration Service (SMRS).